EPedley/python_machine-learning/README.md

 # python_machine-learning

-You can find our final Python file for submission at code.py
+You can find our final Python file for submission at code.py and our model in the train31 folder.